 4. Overcast stitch

-Overcast stitch (whipstitch or edge stitch) is used to protect the raw edges of fabric so the fabric doesn’t fray.
-There are many different ways to protect unfinished seams – using a serger, zigzag stitching of your sewing machine, pinking shears, a bias tape, etc. But today we learn hand stitches, and an overcast stitch is both practical and decorative.
-The only problem with it is that it takes forever to finish seams by hand and with a serger you can run up long seams in few minutes.
+Overcast stitch (whipstitch or edge stitch) is used to protect the raw edges of the fabric so the fabric doesn’t fray.
+There are many different ways to protect unfinished seams – using a serger, zigzag stitching of your sewing machine, pinking shears, bias tape, etc. But today we learn hand stitches, and an overcast stitch is both practical and decorative.
+The only problem with it is that it takes forever to finish seams by hand and with a serger you can run up long seams in a few minutes.

-For this stitch it is easier to sew from left to right (if you are right handed of course).
+For this stitch, it is easier to sew from left to right (if you are right-handed of course).
 So start on the left side of the edge you want to finish.
 Make a series of diagonal stitches that wrap around the edge of the fabric and try to aim all the stitches at the same angle.
 Make sure that stitches are equally spaced.
 Don’t tighten the thread because you can crimp the fabric; the edge should stay completely flat.
 Repeat this over and over until the entire edge of the fabric is wrapped in thread.